cardigan1008/LegoFuzz-tutorial/docs/source/evaluation.rst

 This script will extract the buggy commits of each bug from ``bug_stat.json`` and then check the affected components by querying the compiler repositories in ``"/compiler/repo/"``.

-You're expected to see Loop Transformations and Peephole Optimizations are among the top, **demonstrating Claim 1**.
+You're expected to see Loop Transformations and Peephole Optimizations are among the top ones, **demonstrating Claim 1**.

 Code Coverage (Section 5.3, 5.4, 5.5 and 5.6)
 ------------